 No other electronic devices are permitted except for hearing aids, pacemakers, electronic nerve stimulators, other implanted medical devices, or electronic watches that function only as timekeeping devices or chronographs.

 Bring a couple of pens or pencils with you.
 Plan to use a pen only if you are supremely confident in not changing your mind about your answers. .
 Check here for information about pencils, sharpeners, and the craft of pencil sharpening.

-The exam will be similar in structure to mid-semester exams but cover material for the entire course.
-You can use my past exams as a guide to what this exam may look like.
+The exam will be similar in structure to mid-semester exams but will cover material for the entire course.
+You can use past exams as a guide to what this exam may look like.

 I do not refer to old exams when I come up with a new one, so it is likely that many of the topics that I considered important in past exams will show up on future exams.
 Some material may have changed, however, so do not worry about questions that appear to relate to topics we have not covered.

 You are responsible for the material covered throughout the semester.

 The study guide is largely a concatenation of the first three study guides.
 It attempts to cover most of the material you should know but it is not a substitute for the lectures, lecture material, and other reading material.
 My goal is to put most of the information you need to know in as concise a form as possible, with more elaboration in areas where other coverage may be lacking.